-2.1 Experimental Procedure
+2.1 Experimental procedure

-The canola seeds used in the desorption experiments were collected randomly from a research farm in Gorgan province of Iran during the summer of 2008.
-The experiment was conducted by the Agricultural Engineering Research Institute (AERI), Karaj.
-The seed samples without any cracking, breaking and other physical damages were considered.
-They were carried out to laboratory in PE plastic bags.
-Canola 'Option 500' is an appropriate cultivar to be used in moderate climate especially in North of Iran.
-Naturally dried canola seeds were placed beside of distilled water in refrigerator at temperature 4 °C for 15 days for primary conditioning.
+The canola seeds used in the desorption isotherms experiments were collected randomly from a researching farm of Gorgan province of Iran in the summer of 2008. experiment was conducted in Agricultural Engineering Research Institute (AERI) in Karaj.
+The seed samples considered without any cracking, breaking and other physical damages.
+They were carried out to a laboratory in PE plastic bags.
+Canola Option 500 is an appropriate variety to use in moderate climate, especially in north of Iran.
+Naturally dried canolas were conditioned beside of distilled water in a refrigerator at a temperature of 4°C for 15 days.
 Toluene was used in sample preparation to avoid sample spoilage.
-The initial moisture content of the conditioned samples was determined about 25 % d.b. at the beginning of experiments using the standard method (AOAC, 1990).
-The selected sorption method was the static gravimetric technique, which was based on the use of saturated salt solutions to maintain a stable relative humidity after equilibrium was reached.
+The initial moisture content of the conditioned samples was determined about 25% d.b. at experiments start time by using the standard method (AOAC, 1990).
+The sorption method used the static gravimetric technique, which was based on the use of saturated salt solutions to maintain a fixed relative humidity when the equilibrium was reached.

-The water activity of the food is identical to the relative humidity of the atmosphere at equilibrium conditions and the mass transfer between the product and the ambient atmosphere is assured by natural diffusion of the water vapour.
+The water activity of the food was identical to the relative humidity of the atmosphere at equilibrium conditions and the mass transfer between the product and the ambient atmosphere was assured by natural diffusion of the water vapour.
 Seven saturated salt solutions (Table 1) were prepared corresponding to a wide range of water activities ranging from 0.11 to 0.83.